osbuild/osbuild.github.io/docs/user-guide/07-partitioning.md

       - `subvolumes`: One or more subvolumes for the btrfs volume.
 Each subvolume supports the following properties:
         - `name`: The name of the subvolume, which also defines its location on the parent volume.
         - `mountpoint`: The mountpoint for the subvolume.
+  - `part_type`: The partition type to set in the partition table for this partition, regardless of its `type` above (optional).
+For GPT partition tables this is a type GUID, for example `4F68BCE3-E8CD-4DB1-96E7-FBCAF984B709` to mark a partition as x86-64 root per the [Discoverable Partitions Specification](https://uapi-group.org/specifications/specs/discoverable_partitions_specification/); for DOS partition tables it is a two-digit hex type ID, for example `06`.
+If not set, the partition type is assigned automatically based on the mountpoint or the payload type.
+  - `part_label`: The partition label in the partition table entry (GPT partition tables only, optional).
+Note that this is distinct from `label` above, which is the filesystem label.
+  - `part_uuid`: The unique partition UUID in the partition table entry (GPT partition tables only, optional).
+Not to be confused with `part_type`, the type GUID.

 ### Order